ntjess/showman/README.md

   `showman` do the rest!
 In one command, it will the readme to markdown and render code block outputs as included images.

-  - Bonues points – let `showman` know your repository path and it will ensure images will properly appear in your readme even after your package has been distributed through typst’s registry.
+  - Bonus points – let `showman` know your repository path and it will ensure images will properly appear in your readme even after your package has been distributed through typst’s registry.

+- Execute non-typst code blocks and render their outputs

-## Installation
+# Installation

 **Prerequisites**: Make sure you have `typst` and `pandoc` available from the command line.
 Then, in a python virtual environment, run: